List of poetry groups and movements: Nineteenth century (1800–1900)

 The Parnassians were a group of the 1860s–1890s French poets, named after their journal, the Parnasse contemporain.
 They included Charles Leconte de Lisle, Théodore de Banville, Sully Prudhomme, Paul Verlaine, François Coppée, and José María de Heredia.
 Non-French parnassians were Felicjan Faleński, Alberto de Oliveira, Olavo Bilac, and others.
 In reaction to the looser forms of romantic poetry, they strove for exact and faultless workmanship, selecting exotic and classical subjects, which they treated with rigidity of form and emotional detachment.

+The American literary regionalism or "local color" is a style, genre or movement of writing, which includes both poetry and prose, in the United States from circa 1865 that speak nostalgically to modern readers.
+In this style the setting is particularly important and writers often emphasize specific features, such as dialect, customs, history and landscape, of a particular region.
+Figures associated with the movement such as Alice Cary, Alice Brown, Hamlin Garland, Sherwood Anderson, Zitkala-Ša, William Faulkner, August Derleth, Wendell Berry, and others.

 Symbolism started in the late 19th century in France and Belgium.
 It included Paul Verlaine, Tristan Corbière, Arthur Rimbaud, and Stéphane Mallarmé.
 Alexandru Macedonski was a prominent Romanian symbolist.
 Symbolists believed that art should aim to capture more absolute truths which could be accessed only by indirect methods.
 They used extensive metaphor, endowing particular images or objects with symbolic meaning.
 They were hostile to "plain meanings, declamations, false sentimentality and matter-of-fact description".

 Russian symbolism arose enough separately from West European symbolism, emphasizing mysticism of Sophiology and defamiliarization.
 Its most significant poets included Alexander Blok, Valery Bryusov, Fyodor Sologub, Konstantin Balmont, Vyacheslav Ivanov, Dmitry Merezhkovsky, Zinaida Gippius, and Andrei Bely.

 Irish Literary Revival was a movement within Celtic Revival in the late 19th and early 20th century that advocated rebirth of creativity in Irish language and included such poets as George Sigerson, W. B. Yeats, Roger Casement, and Thomas MacDonagh.

 Modernist poetry is a broad term for poetry written between 1890 and 1970 in the tradition of Modernist literature.
 Schools within it include already 20th-century Acmeist poetry, Imagism, Objectivism, and the British Poetry Revival.